 Among the many species on which Mendel worked, he selected pea because the plants and seeds have a wide array of distinct features that occur in two easily identifiable forms (e.g. seed shape – round or wrinkled; plant height – tall or short).

-The pea flower is another useful feature of these plants, since it ensures that the flowers of the hybridised and parent plants are protected from any foreign pollen.
-The relatively short growth period is another advantage; there was not a long wait for the results.
+The pea flower is another useful feature of these plants, as it ensures that the flowers of the hybridised and parent plants are protected from any foreign pollen.
+The relatively short growth period is another advantage, meaning there was not a long wait for the results.

 Before Mendel’s experiments on the garden peas, Thomas Andrew Knight (in 1799) and John Goss (in 1822), both from England, had carried out breeding experiments in the same plant.